alebedev/order-list/README.md

 - No i18n
 - No accessibility
 - No money formatting
-- Page size is hardcoded
+- Orders page size is hardcoded
 - Hardcoded sizes / margins
+- No e2e tests (does not make sense with mock backend, we already have integration tests)

 Other